Ramona Falls Facts

 - The breathtaking geological formation known simply as Ramona Falls remains one of the most beautiful cascades known to man.
 Part of its extreme beauty comes from the fact that it also has one of the most distinctive appearances of any such formation.

 - To many people, this marvel of Nature looks like someone blended a waterfall with the inside of a beehive.
-In fact, the type of remarkable rock formation over which it flows many people know as a honeycomb structure.
+Not so coincidentally, the type of remarkable rock formation over which it flows many people know as a honeycomb structure.

 - Further, the first reported sighting of this stunningly beautiful waterfall in modern times did not occur until 1933.
 At that time, a Forest Service employee named John E. Mills came across it and named it.
 He did this while creating a trail.

 - The incredible flow of water that he named Ramona Falls had, however, long been known by local populations of Native Americans.
 Today, the area may only be accessed via a hike along a rugged trail.
 This helps account for its being little known.

 - Yet, the region in which the wonder of geology lies now forms part of the magnificent Pacific Coast Trail.
 In fact, the spot also represents the junction of two extremely popular hiking trails.
 These bear the names the Timberline and the Ramona Falls Trail.

 The truly breathtaking cascade referred to simply as the Ramon Falls never fails to dazzle those who see it.
 It does not do so due to seer physical size, though.
 That’s because this wonder of Nature has a total height that measures approximately 120 ft (37 m).

 Yet this frequently overlooked, but nonetheless awesome fall also possesses other, highly respectable, and to some, surprising, statistics.
 Among these remains the fact that the gorgeous flow of water sits at an elevation that measures 3,560 ft (1,090 m) above sea level.